feb29dev/xmrig/README.md

 XMRig is a high performance Monero (XMR) CPU miner, now with official support for Windows and **Mac**.

+This fork will contain all changes I had to do for a Mac build, and includes also Mac binaries on the releases.

 ## XMRig Original readme
 Go there to learn how to configure your machine after install.